tacodevelops/PixelGamez/README.md

 # PixelGamez

-PixelGamez is a modern, feature-rich web platform for playing, discovering, and publishing web games (like .io games, HTML5 games, and Flash emulations).
+https://www.pixelgamez.com/ PixelGamez is a modern, feature-rich web platform for playing, discovering, and publishing web games (like .io games, HTML5 games, and Flash emulations).

-Built with Next.js 14, React, and a lightweight JSON-based backend, the platform is designed to be blazing fast, easily extendable, and highly community-driven.
+Built with Next.js 14, React, and a lightweight JSON-based backend, the platform is designed to be extremely fast, easily extendable, and highly community-driven!!

 ##  Key Features